anupublichealth/publichealth1/README.md

 # Health Minister for a Day
-A Multi-Player Mobile Game for Reducing Preventable Chronic Disease.
+A Multi-Player Mobile Game for Reducing Preventable Chronic Disease.<br/>

 #### [Project Progress](Documentation/Semester_1/overview.md)

 Overview of artifacts to be produced over the semester, organised by audits and sprints.
-They contain easy access to our outputs, documentation, and meeting notes.
+They contain easy access to our outputs, documentation, and meeting notes.<br/>

 ## Table of Contents